Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

   const tokenRootContract: Contract<tip3Artifacts.FactorySource['TokenRoot']> =
     new provider.Contract(tokenRootAbi, tokenRootAddr);

-  const tokenName: string = (await tokenRootContract.methods.name({ answerId: 0 }).call({})).value0;
+  // checking if the token root is deployed successfully by calling one of its methods const tokenName: string = (await tokenRootContract.methods.name({ answerId: 0 }).call({})).value0;

   if (tokenName == params.name) {